geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The marks of former fury, strew the ground.

 Descending now, she reach'd a rocky height,
-Whence the whole scene unfolded to her sight ;
+Whence the whole scene unfolded to her sight;
 Saw from the gulf the orbs of lava rise,
 And clouds of dusky vapour veil the skies,
 And shuddering thought how soon the hour might came.
-When that red void should be her hated home ;
+When that red void should be her hated home;
 That was her road, and from that sad sojourn,
 Pyros or Fate might bar the hoped return,
 Yet livelier thoughts her ardent bosom swell'd, 210

-And love and hope her rapid steps impell'd ;
+And love and hope her rapid steps impell'd;